 The SDG Fund key governance and management units are:

 - SDG Fund Steering Committee.
-Represented at the highest level by UNDP, participating and contributing Member States and other stakeholders.
+Represented at the highest level by UN Agencies and contributing Member States.
 It meets at least once per year and provides overall guidance and strategic direction.

 - SDG Fund Secretariat.
 A small, specialized team sitting in UNDP’s Bureau of External Relations and Advocacy in New York.
 It supports the Steering Committee and ensures the rollout of the Action Plan and all the country programmes.
 The Secretariat also plays an important role in guaranteeing transparency, establishing clear criteria in programme selection, and improving the quality of joint programme formulation.
 It’s also a link between the Steering Committee and participating countries.